LucaXTech/eeg-workload-analysis/README.md

 * behavioral response files;
 * clinical or sensitive data.

-The repository is intended as a technical portfolio demonstrating experimental design, acquisition workflow documentation, and reproducible EEG analysis structure.
+The repository is intended as a sanitized technical example demonstrating experimental design, acquisition workflow documentation, and reproducible EEG analysis structure.

 ---